YeMyoAung/starlight_dart_socket_io/README.md

 ## Installation

-Add starlight_base_appbar as dependency to your pubspec file.
+Add starlight_dart_socket_io as dependency to your pubspec file.

 ```dart